python/mypy/doc/dev-intro.md

 ## Overview of Generated C

-Mypyc uses a tagged pointer representation for integers.
-For other objects mypyc uses the CPython `PyObject *`.
+Mypyc uses a tagged pointer representation for integers, `char` for booleans, and C structs for tuples.
+For most other objects mypyc uses the CPython `PyObject *`.

 Mypyc compiles a function into two functions: